 Interaction with friends declined too.
 As Facebook stuffed ever more paid junk into news feeds, people lost interest.
 Today your friends post a photo of the kids, react to some political clickbait, watch a funny video or two, and move on.
 And everyone is now sharing those same “awesome”, “jaw-dropping” photos of impossibly colorful birds in Borneo and auroras in Iceland; we’re up against National Geographic’s ad budget.

 Smartphones made it all soooo much worse.
 They were supposed to be great, because now people could see your photos anytime, not just when they were sitting at the computer in the den.
 But everything became hideously compromised to fit those tiny screens and shorter attention spans.
 To get even more ads in front of eyeballs, something had to go – like, your posts.
 (And also, image quality and aspect ratio.)
+Even your subject matter gets warped, because a photo has to somehow grab attention at a very small size.

 So now, even as our physical bandwidth is increasing (fiber and 5G) our photo bandwidth is declining.
 Photographers are actually less connected to other people, and the world, than we were just a couple of years ago.
 The signal-to-noise ratio is worse.
 Web shopping is still rocketing up but meaningful online activity is dropping, at least among people I know.